 Blogging with Wix

 Wix allows you to easily add a blog section to your website.
 It has all the basic blogging features you’ll commonly use.
 For example, categories and tags, photos and videos, archives, etc.

 It also lacks several features like backdating posts, creating private posts, and more.

 The writing interface for blog posts is not the same as the Wix website builder.
 Instead, it uses a plain text editor which is very limited in terms of formatting options.

 Blogging with WordPress

 WordPress started out as a blogging platform and evolved into a full-blown website builder.
-Today it powers nearly 40% of all websites.
+Today it powers over 40% of all websites.

 It has all the blogging features you’ll need like a native commenting system and all other advanced features that are missing from Wix.

 It comes with the powerful Gutenberg block editor which allows you to create beautiful layouts for your blog posts.

 Most importantly, you can extend your blog using plugins and add any feature that you can think of.

 WordPress totally outshines Wix as a blogging platform.
 Wix blogs are too basic and lack several important features.
 If you are thinking about starting a blog, then Wix doesn’t even come close to WordPress.

 6. Wix vs WordPress Ecommerce Comparison